MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 ABC Company markets to their residential customers directly through targeted marketing campaigns.
 Customers are targeted based on their city, and other factors.
 Marketing materials are sent through email and based on their interaction with the email are guided accordingly.

-While some of their smaller products are sold through retailers, most products are sold direct consumers by their internal sale staff.
+While some of their smaller products are sold through retailers, most products are sold direct to consumers by their internal sale staff.

 Internally, they focus on two key areas: